 a.
 The Bridge shall establish and publish policies and procedures for all programs and activities of the Club.

 b.
 Individual officers also shall function as executive managers to carry out approved programs through the Club management structure, and such duties as indicated in these By-Laws.

 c.
 Bridge members are authorized to sign routine correspondence or release emails.
 Any such correspondence which is controversial in nature; establishes, alters, or interprets policy; or changes the schedule of events must be pre-coordinated with all affected Bridge members and approved by the Commodore before release.

-(1) Bridge officers shall be elected annually for a two-year term, by paper or electronic ballot, by the full-regular membership at the October general meeting, unless otherwise proposed and approved by the Bridge. .
-The following bridge positions elected on even years are Commodore, River Commodore, Bay Commodore and Communications Commodore.
-On Odd years the Vice Commodore, Treasurer, Secretary, and Training Commodore will be elected.
+(1) Bridge officers shall be elected annually for a two-year term, by paper or electronic ballot, by the full-regular membership at the October general meeting, unless otherwise proposed and approved by the Bridge.
+The following Bridge positions elected on even years are: Commodore, River Commodore, Membership Commodore and Communications Commodore.
+On Odd years the Vice Commodore, Treasurer, Secretary, Bay Commodore and Training Commodore will be elected.

 (2) Nominations and notice of elections shall be published on the website and disseminated by email message to all members at least 21 days before the election meeting date.